sebastipa/TOSCA/_sources/01_user_guide/input_files/ibm.rst.txt

                                                       (Moving Least Squares).
 The first method is preferred while the last is only recommended for simple geometries and for no-slip BCs only.
    ------------------------------ ------------------- ----------------------------------------------------------------------------
-   ``CURVIBInterpolationType``    string              `CurvibTrilinear` (recommended for terrain) or `CurvibTriangular`.
+   ``CURVIBInterpolationType``    string              `CurvibTrilinear` (recommended) or `CurvibTriangular`.
 The first
                                                       interpolates the velocity at the ghost node using tri-linera interpolation from the 8 surrounding fluid cells.
-The second uses a triangular interpolation from the 3 surrounding fluid cells.
-The first method is preferred, although it is a bit more expensive.
+The second uses a triangular interpolation from 3 surrounding fluid cells.
+The first method is recommended and it is the most tested, although it is a bit more expensive.
    ------------------------------ ------------------- ----------------------------------------------------------------------------
    ``interpolationOrder``         string              Only required for `CurvibTrilinear`, can be `linear` (more stable) or
                                                       `quadratic` (less stable).
 The latter is recommended for smooth terrain or